Germany: 1,200 right-wing extremists licensed to own weapons | DW | 02.02.2021

 In a special report last September, the BfV agency estimated that 13,000 violence-prone right-wing extremists were living in Germany.
 The agency also cited a "pronounced affinity" for weapons among the so-called "New Right."

 Germany has two forms of licensing: one for hunters and sports shooters, and another one for people like bodyguards who need to be specially licensed to carry weapons in public.
-Recent law changes intend to tighten ownership control for the previous group.
+Recent law changes were intended to tighten ownership control for the previous group.

 Renner, who has also been a Left appointee at past parliamentary commissions of inquiry into acts of terrorism, said Tuesday the latest data "proves the growing threat posed by neo-Nazis and racists."